basic-1/basic-1c/b1c/docs/reference.md

 `TRANSFER [#<device_name>,] <var_name1>[, <var_name2>, ... <var_nameN>]` - syntax for scalar variables.
 `TRANSFER [#<device_name>,] <arr_var_name1>(<lbound1> TO <ubound1>)[, <arr_var_name2>(<lbound2> TO <ubound2>, ... <arr_var_nameN>(<lboundN> TO <uboundN>]` - syntax for subscripted variables (arrays).

 Here `<var_name1>` ... `<var_nameN>` are names of variables to read data from and to write data into when performing data exchange with the device. `<device_name>` is an optional input/output device name.
-If the device name is not specified the current input device is used.
+If the device name is not specified the default device is used (in this case default input device must be the same as default output device).
 The device must support binary input and output modes.
 Allowed data types for the variables are: `BYTE`, `INT`, `WORD` and `LONG`.
 A special form of `TRANSFER` statement allows exchanging data between input/output device and one-dimensional `BYTE` array: to use it specify the array name with lower and upper bounds separated with `TO` keyword and enclosed in parentheses.

 **Examples:**
-`TRANSFER A` 'writes value of numeric `A` variable to the current output device and read value from the current input device into the same `A` variable
+`TRANSFER A` 'writes value of numeric `A` variable to the default output device and read value from the default input device into the same `A` variable
 `TRANSFER #SPI, DAT(I)` 'writes value of `DAT(I)` element of subscripted variable to `SPI` device and then stores a value read from `SPI` into `DAT(I)`
 `TRANSFER #SPI, DAT(I TO I + 5)` 'sends and receives 6 bytes from `DAT` byte array starting from index `I`